simon-data/simon-data.github.io/contributing.md

 ---
 layout: document
-title: Simon Data Open Source
+title: Simon AI Open Source
 ---

 # Contributor Guide

 ## I. Introduction

 Thank you for contributing!
-Simon Data, Inc welcomes contributions from anyone in the form of original code, comments, bug reports, feature requests.
-This is a guide to answer common questions about how this project and Open Source Software at Simon Data works.
+Simon AI, Inc welcomes contributions from anyone in the form of original code, comments, bug reports, feature requests.
+This is a guide to answer common questions about how this project and Open Source Software at Simon AI works.

 ## II.
 Help
 If you're having trouble installing or using a project, please start by reading the README.md or relevant documentation and searching for solutions in the existing open and closed issues and pull requests.

 Where applicable, use the project-level documentation to reach out for more information.
-For more general inquiries, you may contact the team at <a href="mailto:opensource@simondata.com">opensource@simondata.com</a>.
+For more general inquiries, you may contact the team at <a href="mailto:opensource@simon.ai">opensource@simon.ai</a>.

 ## III.
 Code of Conduct
 Please read and understand our [Code of Conduct](code_of_conduct.html) prior to contributing.
-Simon Data wants to ensure that our projects are welcoming and inclusive to as many contributors as possible.
+Simon AI wants to ensure that our projects are welcoming and inclusive to as many contributors as possible.

 ## IV.
 Security
-If you have found a security issue with this or another Simon Data project, please reach out to us immediately at <a href="mailto:security@simondata.com">security@simondata.com</a>.
+If you have found a security issue with this or another Simon AI project, please reach out to us immediately at <a href="mailto:security@simon.ai">security@simon.ai</a>.
 We will make sure you get credit for finding the bug but this will let us resolve any issues before publicizing fixes.

 ## V. Making Contributions

-Simon Data and core contributors wish to respond in a timely manner to create a healthy open source community.
+Simon AI and core contributors wish to respond in a timely manner to create a healthy open source community.

 ### Issues
 When opening a new issue such as for making a bug report or feature request, we encourage contributors to share as much information to reproduce as possible: